 The Mural Project of Colorado is a 501c4 organization that focuses on utilizing community art projects to promote healing, exploration, involvement and education of at risk community members.
 To date, we have completed several projects: (to view images from these events, visit our media page)

 The Mural Project of Colorado Boots On The Ground team returns for our next project - planning session with kids and teachers from Atlas Prep School for community mural at CONO.
 Teach for America and LPP organized the effort and The Mural Project, Paes 164 and Macadoe Macaatic Crew are happy to help. #COmmUNITY

-This project will involve 12-15 kids from Atlas Prep School, who come from various El Paso County school districts.
-The kids participated in the overall design, which was approved by County commissioners since this is a County owned building.
-Teach for America has arranged for transportation for the kids to come to painting sessions, which will be coordinated and overseen by The Mural Project of Colorado Springs.
-The kids and the artists will be applying the mural using spray paint, brush and other mediums as necessary.
+This project involved 12-15 kids from Atlas Prep School, who came from various El Paso County school districts.
+The kids participated in the overall design, which was approved by County commissioners, as this is a County owned building.
+Teach for America arranged for transportation for the kids to come to painting sessions, which were coordinated and overseen by The Mural Project of Colorado.
+The kids and the artists applied the mural using spray paint, brush and other mediums.

-Sponsors include City Paint, Benjamin Moore, Mural Project of Colorado Springs.
+Sponsors include City Paint, Benjamin Moore, Mural Project of Colorado.

 The theme of the mural is COmmUNITY, which represents Colorado, Colorado Springs, community and the unity of neighborhoods.

-We are currently raising funds for the mural, with paint days with the artist and the kids in May and unveiling on May 20th at the CONO offices.
-The unveiling will be a community celebration with food, music, an art show and ribbon cutting with County Commissioner Amy Lathen!
+Mural was unveiled on May 20th at the CONO offices.
+It was a community celebration with food, music, an art show and ribbon cutting with County Commissioner Amy Lathen.